 Testifying at a public hearing is one of the most effective ways to engage with an important legislative action in your state.
-Submitting testimony is a path to engaging our lawmakers who depend on your to weigh in on their policy decision making.
+Submitting testimony is a path to engaging lawmakers who depend on your input for policy decision making.

 Legislation is decided by those who show up.

 Without a public voice, laws that we need may never get passed.
 Showing up in numbers and speaking out on issues to influence the political path is an effective way to influence change.

 Lawmakers want input from the public to guide their decision-making.
 The more people appear at hearings to testify, the more lawmakers pay attention.
 Think of it this way:

 What would you think if you threw a party and no one showed up for it?

 When lawmakers do not hear from people—or worse, when they only hear from one side of an issue—it’s quite natural to assume there is no interest.
 That makes passing a bill even more difficult.

 Speaking at a hearing makes a significant impact that day and is a powerful way to personally connect with committee members.
 There’s a lot you can do to prepare for submitting your testimony.

 Indeed, once you’ve testified, it will seem like a lot of time and energy has gone into the two- or three-minute interval reserved for your oral testimony.
 But the better you prepare, the more effective your testimony will be.

 - Attend any public hearing of the committee that will be hearing the death with dignity bill (likely judiciary or health) or watch a video recording of such a hearing on your state legislature’s website to observe the hearing process.
 It can help your comfort level when it’s time for your bill.